Sanshain/sv-calendar/README.md

-# svelte-calendar
+# sve-calendar

-A fork of svelte-calendar, as the origin project seemed pretty inactive (basically dead).
+A fork of svelte-calendar-resurrected, which one is a early fork of svelte-calendar, as the origin project seemed pretty inactive (basically dead).

 A small date picker built with Svelte 3.
 Demo available here: [demo page].

+### Fixed:

+- switching between 12-year year selection periods
+- switching between months in accordance with their chronological sequence during the year (before this some months just slipped by)

+Now the picker differs from the original *svelte-calendar* in a smaller size (31kb minified) while sustaining the same functionality and from *svelte-calendar-resurrected* elimination of some critical malfunctions

 ## Installation